 Costume design for The Way We Were was a joint effort between Dorothy Jeakins (1914-1995) and Moss Mabry (1918-2006).
 Jeakins was unusual in that she freelanced, never signing a long-term contract with any one studio.
 She ended up leaving the production before it was completed and Mabry took over.
-Due to this, they were nominated for the best costume design Academy Award for this film together.
-This piece sold at a Juliens auction in 2004 for $2,040.00 USD.
+Due to this, they were nominated for the Best Costume Design Academy Award as a team.

 In the 1940’s this style of coat would have been restricted by L-85.
 This was a rule issued by the US War Production Board, with the goal of a 15% reduction in the amount of textiles used in women’s wear.
 Guidelines included that coats must not have a bi-swing back, must have a two pocket maximum, and sleeves were limited to being demure rather than dramatic and oversized.
 Like this one, most popular coats were herringbone and made from wool or rayon-wool blends.
 They were often created using re-purposed wool from used coats and wool blankets.